stefanmueller74/SEBC/challenges/labs/7_feedback_final.md

 * I think 2 weeks of hard work with lots of input.
 I have done a lot of installation on linux/unix/windows (big databases, etl tools) over the years.

 * Security with Kerberos and deep dive into Cloudera Manager
+* update my overall installing skills to the latest developments